filakhtov/gentoo-use-docs/net-fs/samba.md

 This flag should only be enabled if the target systems supports FAM and there is a need to support client notification.

-### gnutls
-Pass a `--enable-gnutls` option to a WAF configure script.
-Use a GnuTLS library to provide various encryption and certificate management capabilities.
-Features such as an SMB encryption, password encryption on SAMR (Security Account Manager (SAM) Remote) protocol, NTLMv2 authentication, SMB/NTP signing depends on the GnuTLS library.

-This flag should be enabled if there is a need to use GnuTLS for cryptographical operations instead of Nettle.

 ### gpg
 Pass a `--with-gpgme` option to a WAF configure script.
 Provide an ability to store cleartext passwords in a PGP/OpenGPG encrypted form by configuring the new "password hash gpg key ids" option.